GrantStenger/stock-price-analysis/README.md

     * Create an idea with “mock data” that simulates how machine learning might be used
     * Create an analysis of existing data to make a prediction, classification, or regression

-## Proposal
-- Analyzing S&P 500 stock market data to predict gain/loss
-- Using data to train ML model to determine whether a stock purchase at a given time is a wise decision or not
-- Selection of Features to use for ML model: Perform correlation analysis to determine features used for ML model.

 ## Installation and Set-Up
 - Install dependencies
   - Run: `pip install -r requirements.txt`